apurboroy7077/AR7Express_Frontend_Source_Code/DEVELOPER_NOTES.md

     3. Finished Adding Increment, Decrement, Delete Functionality to Cart Page For both Smaller and Larger Screens.
     4. Fixed Issues of SigninPage.
     5. Updated Styling in 'New international customers purchased' section in Cart Page.
+27. Date 9/2/2024, Friday.
+    1. Divided Homepage.tsx into 2 sections, 1 for small screens and 1 for large screens.
+    2. Also Did the same thing with cart page and single product details page.
+Now when the screen is small, only small code will be rendered for these pages.
+Same applies for bigger screens.
+    3. Added Functionality to signin and create account buttons in Largerscreenhomepage.